PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 ### Using data from another step

-In bash scripts, data from the initial workflow trigger and other steps are available in the `$PIPEDREAM_STEPS` environment variable.
+In bash steps, data from the initial workflow trigger and other steps are available in the `$PIPEDREAM_STEPS` environment variable.

 In this example, we'll pretend this data is coming into our HTTP trigger via a POST request.